ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 (control codes).

-In Python 2, the two types for these (:class:`str <python:str>` for bytes and :mod:`unicode <unicodedata>` for text) are often used interchangeably.
+In Python 2, the two types for these (:class:`str <python:str>` for bytes and :func:`unicode <python:unicode>` for text) are often used interchangeably.
 When dealing only with ASCII characters, the strings can be combined, compared, and converted from one type to another automatically.
 When non-ASCII characters are introduced, Python 2 starts throwing exceptions due to not knowing what encoding